 Philip Morris International (PM)

 Philip Morris is adapting to the change in smoking habits.
 It continues to invest in its IQOS device, which has helped the company significantly in the longer term.
 In Q3, the margin impact of lower IQOS device sales lifted operating income by 7.6%.
-IQOS 2 launched on Oct.
-23 in Japan with notable success.
+IQOS 2 launched at the end of 2018 in Japan with notable success.
 By offering an alternative to cigarette smoking as consumers embrace the heated tobacco system, this company will bring in revenue growth quarter-after-quarter.